parsariyahi/parsariyahi/README.md

 # Parsa Riyahi 👨‍💻

 Parsa Riyahi is a software developer based in Tehran, Iran 🇮🇷.
-He is proficient in a range of programming languages and technologies, including Python 🐍, Django 🎸, MySQL 🗄️, PostgreSQL 🗃️, InfluxDB 📈, and MongoDB 🍃.
+He is proficient in a range of technologies, including Python 🐍, Django 🎸, MySQL 🗄️, PostgreSQL 🗃️, InfluxDB 📈, and MongoDB 🍃.
 With experience in web development, database design and optimization, and software engineering methodologies, Parsa has a passion for developing elegant and effective solutions to complex problems.

 ## Skills 💪